Peter Nalitch

-Peter Andreyevich Nalitch (Пётр Андре́евич На́лич, /ru/), also spelled as Petr Nalich or Pyotr Nalich, is a Russian singer and composer who represented Russia at the Eurovision Song Contest 2010 in Oslo.
+Peter Andreyevich Nalitch (Пётр Андре́евич На́лич, /ru/, also spelled as Petr Nalich or Pyotr Nalich; born 30 April 1981) is a Russian singer and composer who represented Russia at the Eurovision Song Contest 2010 in Oslo.
 In the final on May 29, he came 11th with his song "Lost and Forgotten".

 Personal Info

 Peter Nalitch was born on 30 April 1981 in Moscow, Russia.
 His grandfather Zahid Nalić, was a Bosnian opera singer from Tuzla, Bosnia and Herzegovina.

 "Gitar"

 Peter Nalitch has become famous in Russia after the publication in 2007 on YouTube of the clip of his song "Gitar" (where he makes fun of himself with broken English lyrics and dubious film editing qualities).
 In about three years, more than 8,000,000 people had watched it.
 Interviews and articles about Peter followed in some Russian papers.
 The song "Gitar" is most popular in Greece, Germany and Slovakia.